Klasse-Digitale-Grafik/tutorials/GoLive.md

 - Chrome on desktop
 - Safari on iOS

-But Firefox and Safari on desktop are also widely used.
+But Safari and Firefox on desktop are also [widely used](https://gs.statcounter.com/browser-market-share).
 Also ask a friend or college to visit the website from their devices.
 Many desktop browsers can simulate how your website woul look on mobile.
 That’s really helpful, but on a real phone it’s still always different.

 ### Validate your code
 - [HTML markup validator](https://validator.w3.org)